 Tests to find underlying heart diseases may include:

-At Memorial Hermann, affiliated physicians provide a broad range of treatment options for patients diagnosed with arrhythmia, from noninvasive interventions to device therapy to minimally invasive surgery.
+At Memorial Hermann, affiliated physicians provide a broad range of heart arrhythmia and atrial fibrillation treatment options, from noninvasive interventions to device therapy to minimally invasive surgery.
 These include:

-Many medications are available to treat irregular or fast heart rates, also known as arrhythmia.
+Many medications are available to treat a fast or irregular heartbeat, also known as arrhythmia.
 Medications are given to prevent arrhythmias and slow the heart rate.
 In most cases, the drugs have to be taken for the rest of the patient's life.

 Minimally Invasive Surgery